Cardinals vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 90 hits with 22 doubles, two triples, seven home runs and 41 walks.
-He has driven in 36 runs with one stolen base.
+- Jurickson Profar has 91 hits with 22 doubles, two triples, seven home runs, 43 walks and 37 RBI.
+He's also stolen one base.

-- Profar brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .333 with two doubles, two walks and two RBI.
+- Profar enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .273 with a double, three walks and an RBI.

 Profar Recent Games